HalimHamidov/42_boot2root/writeup3.md

-# Getting into root on system boot
+# Getting root on system boot

 ## Getting into boot menu